nasa-communities/nasa-communities.github.io/_clubs/groc.markdown

 ## Center Showers

-The [Greenbelt Fitness Center](https://www.nasa.gov/goddard/memd/greenbelt-fitness-center/) charges $5/month for shower use (though non-fitness members can shower there for the Fun Runs)

-Other shower locations at GSFC-Greenbelt:
+The fitness building has been closed by Center management.
+However there are multiple shower locations on the GSFC campus:

 ### Men